Zapperz0398/File-Backup-System/README.md

 ## Overview

-This project is a work-in-progress.
+This project is a work in progress.
 It is a local and cloud backup program designed to provide users with a reliable and secure way to backup their important files.
 Please note that the current code on the main branch is not yet finished or released.
 It may not be stable and may not perform any functionality.

 ## Features (Planned)